intersystems-dach/VSCode-ObjectScript-HowTo/Chapters/GettingStartedWithVSCode.md

 ### User Settings

-When editing settings in the *User* tap all settings apply globally across all Visual Studio Code Workspaces.
+When editing settings in the _User_ tap all settings apply globally across all Visual Studio Code Workspaces.

 ### Workspace Settings

-When editing settings in the *Workspace* tap all settings applied only effects the current opened workspace.
+When editing settings in the _Workspace_ tap all settings applied only effects the current opened workspace.

 ---

 ## Color Theme

 You can customize the appearance of the Visual Studio Code interface to your needs.
-Navigate to `File > Preferences > Color Theme` there you can choose from a preinstalled Color Theme or install a new Color Theme with `+ Browse Additional Color Themes...`
+Navigate to `File > Preferences > Theme > Color Theme` there you can choose from a preinstalled Color Theme or install a new Color Theme with `+ Browse Additional Color Themes...`

 ---